Reflection calculus and conservativity spectra: Ignatiev frame and Ignatiev -algebra

 In this and the following section we characterize in several ways the Lindenbaum--Tarski algebra of the variable-free fragment of $\Rcn$.
 It turns out that this structure is tightly related to the so-called \emph{Ignatiev's} Kripke frame.
 This frame, denoted here $\Ig$, has been introduced by Konstantin Ignatiev~\cite{Ign93} as a universal frame for the variable-free fragment of Japaridze's logic GLP.
 Later this frame has been slightly modified and studied in more detail in \cite{BJV,Ica09}.
-Ignatiev's frame can be described constructively as follows.
+In particular, Thomas Icard established a detailed relationship between $\Ig$ and the canonical frame for the variable-free fragment of $\Glp$ and used it to define a complete topological semantics for this fragment.
+David Fern\'andez and Joost Joosten \cite{FJ13a} generalized $\Ig$ to a version of GLP with transfinitely many modalities.
+Ignatiev's frame is defined constructively (`coordinatewise') as follows.